angelozerr/tern.dojotoolkit/README.md

 * `api/` api.json of dojo.
 * `demos/` demos with dojo tern plugin which use CodeMirror.
-* `html/` generates dojo from api.json by using HTML pages.
+* `generator/` lib to  transform dojo api.json to tern def, generates dojo from api.json by using HTML pages.
-* `lib/` lib to  transform dojo api.json to tern def.
 * `plugin/` dojo tern plugin where defs was generated with lib dojo tern plugin.
 * `test/` contains test of dojo tern plugin.